-For many years, facial rejuvenation was limited to skin resurfacing with lasers and peels, and various surgical soft tissue repositioning procedures performed by a facial plastic surgeon.
-But now, as many of our Nashville patients are discovering, there are so many non-surgical injectable options available, it’s often difficult to decide which is right for you.
+For many years, facial rejuvenation was limited to skin resurfacing with lasers and peels and various surgical procedures that repositioned soft tissue.
+But now, as many of our facial surgery patients in Nashville are discovering, there are so many injectable options available, it’s often difficult to decide which is right for you.
 When weighing the benefits of facial fat transfer vs dermal fillers, it helps to understand the pros and cons of each.

 The areas most commonly affected by aging are around the mouth and lips.
 There are the nasolabial creases, which look like parentheses extending from the side of the nose down to the corners of the mouth, and the marionette lines that run from the corners of the lower lip to the chin.
 Another area that shrinks and flattens over time is the cheekbone area, particularly toward the nose under the eye, as well as below the cheekbone area in the mid-cheek area.

 To combat these signs of aging, you can choose either fat transfer or man-made fillers.
-So below, we’ve outlined the benefits and drawbacks for each.
+So below, we’ve outlined the benefits and drawbacks of each.

 - Fat is best for providing overall volume replacement for the face.
 See some of our patients’ before-and-after photos in the Instagram post below or in our photo gallery to get an idea of the type of results you might expect.